raycast/extensions/extensions/browser-ai/README.md

 # Browser AI

-Combine Perplexity API and Raycast Browser Extension to enhance your browsing with advanced AI models like Mistral and Meta's Llama.
+Use the best models and Raycast Browser Extension to extend your browsing.

 ## Features